iyhui/Sticki-NoteWall/README.md

 An application for your sticki notes!

-😔 Due to the high volume of node modules, this product wasn't uploaded to its entirety.
+😔 Due to the high volume of node modules, this app wasn't uploaded to its entirety.

+You can view it on (Code Sandbox)[https://codesandbox.io/s/sticki-notewall-y0htj].

 ### Installation